 - Responsible Crew or Person

-NOTE: The colored tool icon to the left of the checklist name tells you the inspection status of that checklist for that phase/lot.
+NOTE: The colored tool icon to the left of the checklist name tells you the inspection status of that checklist for that project or phase.
 If multiple inspections have been conducted, the icon color will be associated with the latest (or most recent) inspection.

 4. Complete your Inspection, Audit, Test or Report.
 Below is an explanation of the various sections on the screen.